 Benchmark sites are sites that are either added to the overall site list and would not have been sampled as part of the random selection process, or are sites that are considered a reference of some type and are being sampled more frequently.
 Sites that would not have been sampled typically were too small, disconnected from lake influence, or are not a wetland at this time, and thus did not fit the protocol.
-These sites are added back to the sampling list by request of researchers, agencies, or others who have specific interest in the sites.
+These sites are added back to the sampling list by request of EPAGLNPO GL-00E01567-6 Semi-annual report October 2018 Page 19 of 120 researchers, agencies, or others who have specific interest in the sites.
 Many of these sites are scheduled for restoration, and the groups who will be restoring them need baseline data against which to determine restoration success.
 Each year, Coastal Wetland Monitoring (CWM) researchers are getting many requests to provide baseline data for restoration work; this is occurring at a frequency great enough for us to have difficulty accommodating the extra effort.